 Interpreting Pulse Results

-Count the number of pulsations for 10 seconds.
-Multiply this number by six.
-This will give you the number of heartbeats per minute.
+Count the number of pulsations that occur over 20 seconds, and then multiply this number by three.
+The result is the heart rate, or number of heartbeats per minute.

 Normal Values for Resting Pulse